guillaumebrunerie/Chromiarch-OS/README.md

 You should be in the Arch Linux chroot on you Chromebook.
-Note that we bypassed the normal installation procedure, so you should configure your system as you would do in a normal install (cf the official Arch Linux install guide for further explanations):
+Note that we bypassed the normal installation procedure, so you should configure your system as you would do in a normal install (cf the official Arch Linux install guide for further explanations).
+More precisely, you will want to configure:

-- `/etc/rc.conf` : You may want to configure everything in the LOCALIZATION section, except the HARDWARE_CLOCK variable (Arch will not touch the hardware clock at all), the HOSTNAME variable and the DAEMONS array.
+- `/etc/rc.conf` : You may want to configure everything in the LOCALIZATION section (and you probably want the HARDWARE_CLOCK variable set to something like "donottouch", because Arch should not touch the hardware clock at all), the HOSTNAME variable (but see below the drawbacks of this and a workaround) and the DAEMONS array.
 Everything else will not be used.
 Note that the keyboard keymap and fonts will also be used in the Chrome OS dev console on tty2.
 - `/etc/hosts` : Just put here the HOSTNAME you configured in `/etc/rc.conf`.
 - `/etc/locale.gen` : Uncomment the locales you need and run `locale-gen`.

-You don’t need to configure the other files.
+You should not need to configure the other files.

 Now you should set a root password: